 - great family time

 Make sure to plan for a bit more time and more mess when cooking with kids.
-Find unhurried times of the day to help limit stress, and remember to have kids help with the clean-up process.
+Find unhurried times of the day to help reduce stress, and remember to have kids help with the cleanup.

 We get commissions for purchases made through links in this post.
 As an Amazon Associate, we earn from qualifying purchases.